Nursing Negligence Including: Neglect, Falls, and Medication, Procedure, and Identity Errors

-Nursing errors can be devastating or fatal for patients who have placed their trust in the care of the trained medical professionals who sometimes fail them.
+Nursing negligencecan be devastating or fatal for patients who have placed their trust in the care of the trained medical professionals who sometimes fail them.
 Although errors are common, that does not absolve responsibility for the errors.

 Nurses are trained and expected to be able to function well in the fast-paced, stressful environments that they work in.
-When nurses make errors, it may be considered medical malpractice.
-Attorney David A. Sims represents victims who have been injured by nursing errors.
+If there is nursing negligence, it may be considered medical malpractice.
+Attorney David A. Sims represents victims who have been injured by nursing negligence.
 Contact our law office if you believe that you or a loved one has been victimized by nursing errors.

 - Allowing Distractions to Disrupt a MedicalProcedure